 Q. What are the legal requirements for creating a partnership?

-A. If you go into business with someone else, you have automatically formed a partnership and are not required to file anything to "create" the partnership in the eyes of the law.
+A. If you go into business together with someone else, you have automatically formed a partnership and are not required to file anything to "create" the partnership in the eyes of the law.
 That having been said, depending on where the business is located and what type of partnership you are forming (such as a limited partnership), there may be some forms that are required by local government authorities for business and/or tax purposes.

-Do your research to find out if you're required to submit any documentation to satisfy those requirements in your state, province or territory.
-It is beneficial for all parties that the details of how the partnership will be run are clearly set out in a written partnership agreement.
 If you don't have a written agreement, the partnership laws of your state, province or territory will govern the partnership.
 A written partnership agreement will remove any ambiguity as to the parties' rights and their responsibilities to each other and to the partnership, and can eliminate many sources of conflict before they arise.

 Q. How can a partner leave the partnership?

-A. This is another reason to have a formal agreement in place.
-All partners can then agree what will happen to the partnership if somebody wants to leave the partnership for any reason - whether by choice (retirement, change of circumstances, etc) or by necessity (illness, incapacity, bankruptcy, death).
+A. Having a formal written agreement in place will allow you to set out the exit process for partners.
+The partners must decide what will happen to the partnership if somebody wants to leave the partnership for any reason - whether by choice (retirement, change of circumstances, etc) or by necessity (illness, incapacity, bankruptcy, death).
 Every Partnership Agreement should contain buy-sell provisions to deal with these situations, in order to avoid loss of income, litigation, tax implications, and other negative consequences.

 Q. How is partnership income taxed?